ravendb/docs/Documentation/3.5/Raven.Documentation.Pages/server/scaling-out/replication/write-assurance.markdown

 * *etag* - last written ETag in the document store (`DocumentStore.LastEtagHolder.GetLastWrittenEtag()`),
 * *timeout* - 60 seconds,
 * *database* - default database of the document store,
-* *replicas* - 2 destination servers.
+* *replicas* - 2 additional servers.

 Another option to handle write assurance is to use the `WaitForReplicationAfterSaveChanges` this option will add a flag to the save changes request and make the server wait for the document to be confirmed write to at least N replicas or until timeout before sending any response .

-To unable this option we need to add this method just before the session.saveChanges():
+To enable this option we need to add this method just before the session.saveChanges():

 {CODE-BLOCK: csharp}
     using (var session = store.OpenSession())